 - Response in the event of accidental release

 - Handling and storage

 - Restriction and monitoring of exposure / personal protective equipment

 - Notes on disposal

 - Other information

-As part of REACH, WACKER had submitted 480 registration dossiers, including any revisions, to the European Chemicals Agency (ECHA) by late 2018.
-In the course of its regular evaluation activities, ECHA requires additional information for many of the dossiers, all of which we provided on time in 2018.
+As part of REACH, WACKER had submitted 670 registration dossiers, including any revisions, to the European Chemicals Agency (ECHA) from when registrations began in 2008 through the end of 2020.
+In the course of its regular evaluation activities, ECHA requires additional information for many of the dossiers, all of which we provided on time during the 2019/2020 reporting period.

-REACH demands extensive information about the properties of chemical products – which necessitates an increase in mandatory animal testing.
+REACH requires a broad range of information on the properties of chemical products, which necessitates an increase in mandatory animal testing.
 WACKER makes every effort to avoid animal testing and only performs ECHA-required tests.
-Whenever possible, we use recognized alternative methods, such as in-vitro tests.
+Whenever possible, we use recognized alternative methods, such as in vitro tests.
 We classify substances with similar properties into groups for testing and work within REACH consortia to exchange scientific data with other companies.